caktus/dockerfile_post/README.rst

 **Update 3 (May 30, 2017):** uWSGI contains a lot of optimizations for running many apps from the same uWSGI process.
 These optimizations aren't really needed when running a single app in a Docker container, and can `cause issues <https://discuss.newrelic.com/t/newrelic-agent-produces-system-error/43446/2>`_ when used with certain 3rd-party packages.
 I've added ``UWSGI_LAZY_APPS=1`` and ``UWSGI_WSGI_ENV_BEHAVIOR=holy`` to the uWSGI configuration to provide a more stable uWSGI experience (the latter will be the default in the next uWSGI release).

 **Update 4 (March 29, 2019):** I updated this post for Python 3.7 and to use the "slim" (Debian-based) Docker image.
-This version includes a number of other minor improvements, including an accompanying `GitHub repository <https://github.com/tobiasmcnulty/dockerfile_post/>`_.
+This version includes a number of other minor improvements, including a less-magical approach to installing (and removing) system dependencies, better-documented uWSGI settings, a list of the requirements and settings you'll need to match this Dockerfile, support for static file serving via uWSGI (including hashed filenames and cache-forever headers), and an accompanying `GitHub repository <https://github.com/tobiasmcnulty/dockerfile_post/>`_.